Next Start

 An outboard motor is a propulsion system for boats and is one of the most common motorized methods for propelling watercraft.

-Unlike inboard motors, this type of motor is designed to be installed to the outside of the transom, or outside the boat—which leaves more room in the interior of the boat.
-Benefits of outboard motors include a high horsepower to weight ratio, ease of installation and maintenance and extended maintenance intervals.
+Unlike inboard motors, this type of motor is designed to be installed outside the boat on the transom—which leaves more room in the interior of the boat.
+Benefits of outboard motors include a high horsepower-to-weight ratio, ease of installation and maintenance, and extended maintenance intervals.

 Breaking Down the Parts of an Outboard Motor